numegaware/avr/avr_modules/README.md

-here should be avrasm32, all my base libs and appnotes
+here should be avrasm32.exe folder